ARBProtocol/solana-jupiter-bot/README.md

                         'Unknown': true
 			}

 ## Pro ARB trading configurations

-In some circumstances -- when speed is a key element to the success of ARB trading specifically, enabling the setting `onlyDirectRoutes: true` may be an option to try.
-It is possible this can help make things route faster.
-It definitely does not guarantee the best route so always test with a very small amount and use at your own risk.
+In some circumstances -- when speed is a key element to the success of ARB trading, enabling the setting `onlyDirectRoutes: true` may be an option to test.
+This feature limits the available routes supplied via the JUP4 SDK to a subset of what is available by only returning direct routes.

+It is possible this can help make things route faster and cnvert more trades.
+It definitely does not guarantee the best route.
+You need to ensure the routes and pools are sufficient for the amount you are trading.
+So **always test** with a very small amount and **use at your own risk**.
 Setting it on the wrong pair can cause you to lose tokens.

-This feature limits the available routes supplied via the JUP4 SDK to a subset of what is available and only returning direct routes.
-Again, this should only be enabled with proper testing to ensure the routes and pools are sufficient for the amount you are trading.

 This setitng van be found in the ./src/bot/index.js file as shown below: